STORY UPDATED: check for updates below.

 A 62-year old Centerville, Ohio woman has been arrested on charges of mutilation and assault for a brutal crime involving her 65-year old husband.According to a source involved in the investigation, Mrs Francine Houston was taken into custody earlier

-However the website newsinsider-us.com was only registered a few days ago and has nothing to do with the real CBS News:
+However the website newsinsider-us.com was only registered a few days ago:

 The site is part of a larger network of sites all designed to look like news sites from real U.S. news and entertainment brands.
 Older sites we identified as being part of this network include: